kooriookami/leafer-unified/README.md

 # leafer-unified

-A union entrypoint of [Leafer](https://www.leaferjs.com/) for both ESModule and Commonjs.
+A union entrypoint of [Leafer](https://www.leaferjs.com/) for both browser and Node.js.

 ## Install